-If your irises are planting a very sunny warm spot with lots of air circulation, slugs and snails should not be a problem.
+If your irises are planting a sunny, warm spot with lots of air circulation, slugs, and snails should not be a problem.
 They dislike warm hot areas and will venture to cool, moist areas to chew and munch on leaves.
 But slugs and snails will eat your iris plants just as quickly as they will eat your hostas.

-To control or prevent slugs and snails in the garden, put out bait in early spring.
+Put out bait in early spring to control or prevent slugs and snails in the garden.
 Commercial baits like Sluggo work exceptionally well.
-We’ve also had great success with putting out beer on a saucer, but in all honesty, my husband cries when I use his beer in the garden.
+We’ve also had great success putting out beer on a saucer, but honestly, my husband cries when I use his beer in the garden.

 Iris borers will spend their winters as eggs on old iris leaves and old plant debris.
 They emerge In early spring, hatch into tiny caterpillars and climb the new foliage.
-In late July or early August, caterpillars move into the soil, where they transform into pupae and then emerge as moths in late summer or fall.
+In late July or early August, caterpillars move into the soil, transforming into pupae and then emerging as moths in late summer or fall.

 You can control iris borers by removing garden debris at the end of the season and using insecticides in early spring.
 Remove and destroy dead iris foliage in late fall or early spring to remove most of the borer eggs.
 An insecticide should be applied in spring when new growth reaches 4-5 inches.